YuboZhangPKU/ERICA/README.md

 - __-h, --help__
 Show the help message and exit.
 - __-i, --Input__
-Path to input vcf file.
-Compressed (gzipped) file is also supported.
+Path to an input VCF file.
+The compressed (gzipped) file is also supported.
 - __-o, --Output__
 Output file name.
 - __-r, --Reference__